-Your modified AGI for purposes of the exclusion also includes the payments from your employer's adoption assistance program.
-When figuring your modified AGI for purposes of the exclusion, you cannot take a deduction for student loan interest.
+For purposes of the exclusion, your modified AGI also includes the student loan interest deduction, the tuition and fees deduction, and the payments from your employer's adoption assistance program.
+Use the worksheet in the

+Form 8839 instructions to figure your modified AGI for purposes of the exclusion.